pfsense/docs/source/backup/autoconfigbackup.rst

-When a change is made to the configuration on a firewall, it is automatically encrypted with the passphrase entered in the AutoConfigBackup settings and uploaded over HTTPS to our server.
+When a change is made to the configuration on a firewall, it is automatically encrypted with the passphrase entered in the AutoConfigBackup settings and uploaded over HTTPS to our servers.
 This gives instant, secure offsite backups of a firewall with no user intervention.

-Only the most recent 100 encrypted configurations for each host/device are retained on our server.
+Only the most recent 100 encrypted configurations for each host/device are retained on our servers.

 Configuration
 -------------